-Students are often taught about the interdependence of life in an ecosystem, but in this program they delve into what interdependence means.
+In this program student delve into what interdependence means.
 On the road to becoming ecologists, students investigate our replica skull collection to explore classification using physical traits.
 Using science and engineering practices, they assess the biotic and abiotic factors vital to a watershed ecosystem, determine an organism's role, and whether that ecosystem can support particular organisms.
 With this program, your young ecologists will have a meaningful understanding of habitat, diversity, and biological interdependence.

-Science SOL: LS.1, LS.3, LS.5, LS.6, LS.7, LS.8, LS.9, LS.11 Fee: \$6 per student
+Science SOL: LS.1, LS.3, LS.5, LS.6, LS.7, LS.8, LS.9, LS.11 @ English SOL: 7.RV.1, 7.C.1